Tadwork/MLZoomCampSolutions/midterm/README.md

 - refer to the [AWS Copilot Documentation](https://aws.github.io/copilot-cli/)

 ## Render
 - follow instructions to connect to the github repo and deploy
+- or install the render cli and `render config init` and then deploy